temporalio/documentation/docs-src/dev-guide/why-use-a-temporal-sdk.md

 :::caution Do not copy and use code

-The following is sudo code, for tested samples see your langauge SDK's developer's guide.
+The following is psuedocode, for tested samples see your langauge SDK's developer's guide.

 :::